Step 2: Prepare your DA

 Pre-lodgement meetings with Council

-Port Stephens Council offers a pre-lodgement meeting, a service provided for more complex, detailed, and/or large-scale developments where advice or clarity on requirements is required prior to lodgement of the DA.
-It is highly recommended that draft plans and/or independent planning advice be sought before a pre-lodgement meeting is requested, at a cost that is dependent on the development.
+Port Stephens Council offers a pre-lodgement meeting for more complex, detailed, or large-scale developments that require advice or clarification on requirements prior to submitting a Development Application (DA).
+It is recommended to seek draft plans and/or independent planning advice before requesting a pre-lodgement meeting.

 Depending upon the complexity of your proposal, once you have gathered information you can: